-- 1. By requiring underground services for new subdivision and development. - 2.
+- 1.-By requiring underground services for new subdivision and development where the effects on landscape and heritage values can be adequately avoided, remedied or mitigated. - 2.
 By requiring utility services to comply with part 7 Heritage. - 3.
 By encouraging utility operators to underground existing overhead utilities where the opportunity exists for co-ordinated works with council road works. - 4.
 By not providing for large scale aboveground and overhead utility services within the coastal and wetland or water body protection yards. - 5.
 By providing for small scale aboveground utility services. - 6.
-By controlling large scale aboveground and overhead utility services on significant ridgelines and in land units with high landscape value to ensure that they do not detract from the visual amenity of the surrounding environment. - 7.
-By assessing the cumulative visual impact of overhead utilities on the environment. - 8.
+By controlling large scale aboveground and overhead utility services on significant ridgelines and in land units with high landscape value to ensure that they do not detract from the visual amenity of the surrounding environment.

+- 7. By assessing the cumulative visual impact of overhead utilities and antennas on the environment. - 8.
 By encouraging utility operators to design utility services that are visually sympathetic to the environment. - 9.
-By requiring the removal of redundant or obsolete services, particularly within the road. - 10.
+By requiring encouraging the removal of redundant or obsolete services and reuse of redundant services, particularly within the road. - 10.
 By encouraging utility operators to provide a long term plan for undergrounding existing overhead utilities.